-Henry J. Esber, Ph.D. is a Senior Consultant, Business Development, at Charles River Laboratories, Preclinical.
-He is the co-founder of BioSignature Diagnostics, Inc. and Advanced Drug Delivery, Inc. He also serves on the Scientific Advisory Boards of several biotechnology companies and is the author of over 130 technical publications.
+Henry J. Esber, Ph.D., is a senior consultant, business development, at Charles River Laboratories.
+He is the co-founder of BioSignature Diagnostics, Inc. and Advanced Drug Delivery, Inc. He also serves on the Scientific Advisory Boards of several biotechnology companies and is the author of more than 130 technical publications.
 Dr. Esber has more than 25 years of experience in the areas of oncology/tumor immunology and immunotherapy as well as strong knowledge in the field of toxicology and regulatory affairs.
-Dr. Esber received a B.S. degree in biology/Pre-Med from the College of William and Mary, an M.S. degree in public health and parasitology from the University of North Carolina, and a Ph.D. in immunology/microbiology from West Virginia University Medical Center.
+Dr. Esber received a B.S. degree in biology/pre-med from the College of William and Mary, an M.S. degree in public health and parasitology from the University of North Carolina, and a Ph.D. in immunology/microbiology from West Virginia University Medical Center.

-Irwin Goldstein, Ph.D. is Emeritus Professor and Interim Chair of the Department of Biological Chemistry at the University of Michigan Medical School, and was Professor from 1972 to 1999.
-He is the recipient of many professional awards and is the author of over 200 publications.
+Irwin Goldstein, Ph.D., is Emeritus Professor and Interim Chair of the Department of Biological Chemistry at the University of Michigan Medical School, and was Professor from 1972 to 1999.
+Dr. Goldstein is the recipient of many professional awards and is the author of more than 200 publications.
 Dr. Goldstein received a B.A. degree in chemistry from Syracuse University, and a Ph.D. in biochemistry from the University of Minnesota.

-Zbigniew J. Witczak, Ph.D. is Associate Professor at the Nesbitt School of Pharmacy, Wilkes University (Wilkes-Barre, Pennsylvania).
-From 1991 to 1999 he was Associate Professor in the Department of Pharmaceutical Sciences, School of Pharmacy, at the University of Connecticut.
+Zbigniew J. Witczak, Ph.D., is associate professor at the Nesbitt School of Pharmacy, Wilkes University (Wilkes-Barre, Pennsylvania).
+From 1991 to 1999, Dr. Witczak was associate professor in the Department of Pharmaceutical Studies, School of Pharmacy, at the University of Connecticut.
 Dr. Witczak has extensive industrial and academic experience in carbohydrates.
-In 2002, he chaired the Division of Carbohydrate Chemistry of the American Chemical Society (ACS) and is the current chair of its awards committee.
+In 2002, he chaired the Division of Carbohydrate Chemistry of the American Chemical Society (ACS) and was the chair of its awards committee.
 He has published more than 80 research papers and holds patents in the field of carbohydrate, medicinal and biological chemistry, and serves on the editorial board of numerous journals in carbohydrate chemistry and related fields.
 In 1997, Dr. Witczak co-edited Carbohydrates in Drug Design, which has since become a leading reference in the field.
 In 2000, Dr. Witczak was awarded the Melville L. Wolform Award of the ACS for his outstanding research contribution to carbohydrate chemistry.
-Dr Witczak received a M.S. degree in organic chemistry from the University of Lodz and a Ph.D. in natural products chemistry from the Faculty of Pharmacy, Medical University, Lodz, Poland.
+Dr Witczak received a M.S. degree in organic chemistry from the University of Lodz and a Ph.D. in organic chemistry from the Faculty of Pharmacy, Medical University, Lodz, Poland.
 He worked as a postdoctoral fellow with Professor Roy L. Whistler, a renowned authority in carbohydrate chemistry at Purdue University.